-The NOC corrections were applied to adapt the backscatter values in the original version 801 L1b stream [Verspeek, Verhoef and Stoffelen 2013].
-However, since the launch of METOP-B, EUMETSAT carried out a transponder calibration campaign and their L1B processing evolved from version 801 to 901.
+The NOC corrections were applied to adapt the backscatter values in L1b version 702.
+However, since then EUMETSAT carried out transponder calibration campaigns and their L1B processing evolved from version 702 to 902.
 Here we describe the method used to compute and "reverse engineer" the backscatter calibration change.
 A correction that accounts for differences in the level 1B software processing versions is computed and subsequently applied.
-These corrections are able to transform the ASCAT backscatter measurements from each L1b calibration cycle to the next cycle within a few hundredths of a dB with L1b software version 801 taken as the reference.
+These corrections are able to transform the ASCAT backscatter measurements from each L1b calibration cycle to the next cycle within a few hundredths of a dB with L1b software version 702 taken as the reference.
 Thus the results are made independent of the L1b software version that is used.
-This method has also been applied for ASCAT-A [Verspeek et al 2011].
+This method has also been applied for ASCAT-B [Verspeek, Verhoef and Stoffelen 2013].

 The normalisation factors are assumed to be multiplication factors in linear space as for NOC.
-Because all correction factors are linear, the corrections can be applied on top of each other.
+Because all correction factors are linear, the corrections can be easily applied on top of each other.
 Normalisation correction tables are determined for each update of the L1b data.
 This is done by averaging the σ^0 differences in dB value from the new L1b data stream and the parallel original L1b data steam over one or more collocated orbits.
 The differences appear rather constant and show insignificant spread, confirming that the main effect in these conversions is a gain factor.

-Figure 3a) shows the average value per antenna and WVC of the difference in σ^0 value between the level 1b version 901 and 801 data stream.
+Figure 3a) shows the average value per antenna and WVC of the difference in σ^0 value between the level 1b version 902 and 901 data stream.
 Figure 3b) shows the standard deviation (SD) for the corrections shown in Figure 3a).
 Figure 3c) and Figure 3d) show the same for the 25 km resolution product.
 Synchronized batches are used for an assessment of the spread in the differences (SD).
 The differences show a smooth course.
-The SD plot in Figure 3b) shows an enhanced level for the left fore and right aft beam SD.
+The SD shows small values indicating that the pattern is persistent.
+It is comparable with earlier ASCAT-A calibration changes, thus guaranteeing a consistent and constant-quality backscatter input to the L2 processing.